bonsak/c4d-custom-sanity-check/README.md

 # c4d-custom-sanity-check
-Pre-submit script to set frame range to first, last, midle and all remaining frames for example: 0,100,50,0-100 Only tested with Deadline 10
+Pre-submit script to set frame range to first, last, middle and all remaining frames for example: 0,100,50,0-100 Only tested with Deadline 10

 ## Install